odoo/documentation/content/applications/finance/fiscal_localizations/philippines.rst

 .. image:: philippines/philippines-bill.png
    :align: center
-   :alt: Vendor Bill with witholding tax and "download BIR 2307 XLS action
+   :alt: Vendor Bill with witholding tax and "download BIR 2307 XLS action.

 The same action can be performed on multiple Vendor Bills:

 .. image:: philippines/philippines-multi-bill.png
    :align: center
-   :alt: Multiple Vendor Bill selected with action to "Download BIR 2307 XLS"
+   :alt: Multiple Vendor Bill selected with action to "Download BIR 2307 XLS".

 A pop-up will appear to review the selection and then click on :guilabel:`Generate`:

 .. image:: philippines/philippines-generate.png
    :align: center
-   :alt: Pop up menu to generate BIR 2307 XLS file This will generate the `Form_2307.xls` file that lists all the vendor bill lines with the applicable withholding tax.
+   :alt: Pop up menu to generate BIR 2307 XLS file.

+This will generate the `Form_2307.xls` file that lists all the vendor bill lines with the applicable withholding tax.

 .. note::